Late submission

 What is late submission?

 Late submission is an option if you have been disadvantaged during your candidature as a result of research related reasons beyond your control.
 Late submission may also be approved due to compelling or unexpected, personal or medical reasons that have arisen during your candidature that could not be managed appropriately through the candidature variations available at the time.
-For more information about what happens after late submission has been approved, please click the after late submission is approved tab on this page.

 Late submission definitions